sfirke/janitor/README.md

 You can install:

--   the latest released version from CRAN with
+-   the most recent officially-released version from CRAN with

     ``` r
     install.packages("janitor")